Skip to main content

 What compliance requirements apply to Indonesian e-commerce companies?

-While sector-specific regulations are still evolving, e-commerce companies must comply with UU PDP for customer data protection, PCI DSS if processing card payments, and PR 82/2022 for electronic system operation.
-We help build compliance programs that address all applicable requirements efficiently.
+Sector-specific rules are still evolving.
+Even so, e-commerce companies must follow UU PDP for customer data.
+They must follow PCI DSS if they process card payments.
+They must follow PR 82/2022 for electronic system operation.
+We build compliance programs that cover all applicable requirements efficiently.

 Ready to secure your organization?